Big Brother (Australian TV series) season 3: Opening sequence

 The Tower of Terror is displayed, and the logos of Dreamworld, Big Brother Australia, Network Ten and a map of Australia turns into a housemate-selection machine.
-We go through the orange bedroom, through the blue bathroom for a shower, through to the blue control room, to the edit section where footage from the diary room is being edited to be shown on the Big Brother Australia yellow stage.
+We go through the orange bedroom, through the blue bathroom for a shower, through to the blue control room, to the edit section where footage from the diary room is being edited to be shown on the show before progressing to the garden (or the Big Brother Australia yellow stage for Nominations and Evictions).
 We then go to the purple kitchen, and three housemates are up for nomination the red housemate gets the most votes.
 The pink dining room is broadcast to a person on the internet at home.
 After 85 days, a winner is selected.